Death of Corrie McKeague

-Corrie McKeague (16 September 1993 – 24 September 2016) went missing in the early hours of 24 September 2016 in the Bury St Edmunds area of Suffolk, England.
+Corrie McKeague (16 September 1993 – disappeared 24 September 2016) went missing in the early hours of 24 September 2016 in the Bury St Edmunds area of Suffolk, England.
 Before disappearing, he served as a Royal Air Force Regiment gunner.
 Despite no remains being found, McKeague was legally declared dead in 2022 after an inquest concluded that he was crushed to death after getting into a commercial waste bin that was then tipped into a bin lorry.

 McKeague was last seen, on town centre CCTV footage, entering a cul-de-sac which contained a number of wheelie bins.
 His mobile phone was tracked by masts along a route between Bury St Edmunds and a landfill site near Barton Mills.
 Suffolk Constabulary were initially reluctant to search the site for McKeague's remains because a bin lorry that had travelled that route at that time had been estimated to have been carrying a load of only 15 kg.
 In March 2017, however, the police discovered that the lorry had a significantly larger weight; more than 100 kg.

 McKeague's disappearance remained under investigation and the case attracted widespread publicity, with the authorities believing that he was crushed to death by the bin lorry and that his remains were somewhere at the Barton Mills landfill site.

 Suffolk Constabulary spent more than £2.1 million investigating McKeague's disappearance, making it one of the most expensive missing persons investigations that the force has conducted and, in the words of the police, one that brought unique pressures on the force.
 The search for McKeague was stood down in March 2018, and an inquest in March 2022 concluded that he had died, after climbing into a commercial waste bin, as a result of "compression asphyxia in association with multiple injuries".